thenameizabhinav/HangMan/README.md

 # HangMan
-This is a HangMan Game
+This is a terminal based HangMan Game